-Cocaine is a powerfully addictive drug .
-Once having tried cocaine, users cannot predict or control the extent they will continue to use the drug.
+Cocaine is a powerfully addictive drug.
+Once someone has used cocaine, they cannot reliably predict or control the extent to which they will continue to use the drug.

 The drug creates a strong sense of exhilaration.
-Users generally feel invincible, carefree, alert, euphoric and have a lot of energy.
+Users generally feel invincible, carefree, alert, euphoric and energetic.
 This is usually followed by agitation, depression, anxiety, paranoia and decreased appetite.
 The effects of cocaine generally last about two hours.

 Dangers of Cocaine Addiction